abdulkarimkhaan/SwiftUIAnimationsGuide/README.md

 Get inspired and level up your SwiftUI skills with this Animation Showcase!
 Use these animations as building blocks to design unique and engaging user experiences for your own projects.

-🚀 Check out the live demo: https://www.example.com/swiftui-animations-demo
+🚀 Check out the live demo by running it's preview.

 ⭐️ Star this repository to show your support and stay updated with the latest animations and additions.